TWD to GBP mid-rate = 0.024894

-You can calculate equivalent New Taiwan Dollar to British Pound Sterling currency amounts (at mid-rate) below.
+This TWD/GBP Converter calculates equivalent New Taiwan Dollar to British Pound Sterling amounts at the market mid-rate:

 New Taiwan Dollar